rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 Both :math:`\intsy` and :math:`\flux` can reasonably be dubbed a 'spectrum', as they each represent the distribution of electromagnetic energy with respect to wavelength.
-However, one should be careful to distinguish these `elemental` spectra from the :ref:`observed spectrum
+However, one should be careful to distinguish these `elemental` spectra from the :ref:`irradiance spectrum
-<obs-spectra>` of a star; this distinction is further clarified below.
+<irrad-spectra>` of a star; this distinction is further clarified below.

 Evaluating an elemental spectrum requires solution of the radiative transfer equation throughout the atmospheric layers composing the